 Richard Lee Skolnik BA, Yale, 1972; MPA, Princeton, 1976

-Lecturer in Public Health (Health Policy) and Residential College Associate Fellow in Faculty of Arts and Sciences
+Lecturer in Public Health (Health Policy) and in Management and Residential College Associate Fellow in Faculty of Arts and Sciences

 Richard Skolnik has over 35 years of experience in global health policy, practice, and education.
 Most recently, Richard served as an Instructor in Global Health at the George Washington University, where he focused on undergraduate education in Global Health.
 Prior to that, he was the Vice-President for International Programs at PRB and the Executive Director of the Harvard PEPFAR Program for AIDS treatment in Botswana, Nigeria, and Tanzania.
 From 1976 until 2001, Richard worked at the World Bank, last serving as the Director for Health and Education for the South Asia Region.
 While at the Bank, Richard worked primarily on education, health, nutrition, and population in low-income countries in sub-Saharan Africa and South Asia.
 Richard is the author of Global Health 101, a widely used introductory textbook.
 Richard's research and practice interests focus largely on the costs and financing of health services in low-income countries, HIV/AIDs, TB, and nutrition.